enormandeau/github_tutorial/files/02_github.md

 account.

 ### Main Page
-When you do not have an account the GitHub main page offers you to search among the existing projects or to create an account. <a href="http://github.com/" target="_blank">Main page</a>
+When you do not have an account the GitHub, the main page offers you to search among the existing projects or to create an account.
+<a href="http://github.com/" target="_blank">Main page</a>

 ### User Page
 The user pages show an avatar of the users and list their projects.
-Only the most popular projects are listed but by clicking on the `repository` tab, you can access all of a user's projects. <a href="http://github.com/enormandeau" target="_blank">User page</a>
+Only the most popular projects are listed but by clicking on the `repository` tab, you can access all of a user's projects.
+<a href="http://github.com/enormandeau" target="_blank">User page</a>

 ### Projects (or repositories)
 In Git parlance, projects are called repositories.
 Repositories contain folders